fermyon/spin/docs/content/template-authoring.md

 | Key           | Value and usage |
 |---------------|-----------------|
 | `pattern`     | A regular expression.
 The user input must match the regular expression to be accepted. |

+## Hosting templates in Git

+You can publish templates in a Git repo.
+The templates must be in the `/templates` directory, with a subdirectory per template.

+When a user installs templates from your repo, by default Spin looks for a tag to identify a compatible version of the templates.
+This tag is of the form `spin/templates/vX.Y`, where X is the major version, and Y the minor version, of the user's copy of Spin.
+For example, if the user is on Spin 0.3.1, templates will be installed from `spin/templates/v0.3`.
+If this tag does not exist, Spin installs templates from `HEAD`.